-Focus Universal Inc. 8275 S. Eastern Ave., Ste.200-674 Las Vegas, NV 89123
+Focus Universal Inc. 8275 S. Eastern Ave., Ste.
+200-674 Las Vegas, NV 89123

-We have audited the accompanying balance sheets of Focus Universal Inc.(a development stage company) as of March, 31 2014 and 2013 and the related statements of operations, changes in stockholders' deficit and cash flows for the year ended March 31, 2014, the period from Inception (December 4, 2012) to March 31, 2013 and the period from Inception (December 4, 2012) to March 31, 2014.
+We have audited the accompanying balance sheets of Focus Universal Inc. (a development stage company) as of March, 31 2015 and 2014 and the related statements of operations, changes in stockholders' deficit and cash flows for the years then ended and for the period from Inception (December 4, 2012) to March 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Accordingly, we express no such opinion.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Focus Universal Inc. as March 31, 2014, and March 31, 2013 and the related statements of operations, changes in stockholders' equity and cash flows for the year ended March 31, 2014, the period from Inception (December 4, 2012) to March 31, 2014 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Focus Universal Inc. as of March 31, 2015 and 2014 and the related statements of operations and cash flows for the years then ended and for the period from Inception (December 4, 2012) to March 31, 2015 in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 3 to the financial statements the Company has suffered losses from operations since Inception (December 4, 2012) and currently does not have sufficient available funding to fully implement its business plan.
+As discussed in Note 3 to the financial statements, the Company has suffered losses from operations since Inception (December 4, 2012) and currently does not have sufficient available funding to fully implement its business plan.
 These factors raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 3.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.